What is the History of Legal Blogging?

 7:54

-What is the history of legal blogging and how did the 'blawg' evolve?
+What is the history of legal blogging?

-The blog's inception as a format dates back just over 25 years, yet its integration into the legal sphere took some time following its initial surge in popularity.
-In this current decade of the twenty-first century, numerous freelance writers now identify as bloggers, with many relying on blogging as a key source of income.
+The "blog" is a known entity for many law firms, but the history of legal blogging is a recent development.
+While the general blog format dates back over 25 years, its integration into the legal sphere took time following its initial surge in popularity.
+In this current decade, numerous freelance writers now identify as bloggers, with many relying on blogging as a key source of income.

 Nowadays, it appears that blogging caters to nearly every industry with an online presence, showcasing a spectrum of ideas, opinions, and noteworthy narratives.